SushiLab/IMB_Amplicon_Pipeline/README.md

 ####  File Format

-The pipeline has been written to deal with short read Illumina sequencing data in the format of gzipped paired-end fastq files.
+The pipeline has been written to deal with short read Illumina sequencing data in the format of gzipped paired-end or single-end fastq files.

 ####  Naming